 When we set out to do something ambitious, it’s important to recognize the reason behind your plan from the get-go.
 Crowell explains that our intrinsic reason (aka our interest, curiosity, and passion) must be stronger than our extrinsic interest (what other people think or expect of us).
 “It’s the intrinsic interest that keeps you focused on the steps you need to take,” she explains.
 And if you can’t readily identify an intrinsic reason, think about the broader implications of what hitting your goal can lead to.
 “It helps to focus on your long-term hopes and dreams,” Crowell says.

 Record your mistakes

-It’s natural to feel ashamed when we don’t accomplish what we had planned, but Crowell says that in order to move past that initial embarrassment, we must actively acknowledge our failures, whether out loud or on paper.
+It’s natural to feel ashamed when we don’t accomplish what we had planned, but Crowell says that in order to move past that initial embarrassment, we must actively acknowledge our failures, whether out loud or on paper in a journal.
 “Over time, effort produces accomplishment and creates innovation,” Crowell says.
 By recording each effort, we can identify what went wrong, let go of our inner defense, and reframe how we see our failures.
 “They are no longer proof that you never should have tried,” she explains.
 “They’re opportunities to learn.”

 Remember: You have the same toolkit as everyone else